(A) Purpose

 (G) Annual performance evaluation (APE)

-the faculty member concerning the faculty member's job description, annual
+member concerning the faculty member's job description, annual goals, and

-goals, and performance during the evaluation period.
-The APE will be an
+performance during the evaluation period.
+The APE will be an opportunity for

-opportunity for constructive feedback to the faculty member about performance
+constructive feedback to the faculty member about performance and

 faculty performance categories: